Work more, Earn more, Buy more, Show more… Sound familiar?

-Matthew: It certainly not a pressure to be in control, it a function of flying these aircraft; I don t have 320 passengers on board, I have nobody else on board, it me in this aircraft in an ejection seat if it goes wrong.
-It is knowing I have the capability to do it, the aircraft has the capability to do it, and when I m in the groove, on my A game, it happens, it will be a seamless You might go too far into wind, reversing ÔÇ£Okay, ease off the rate of roll here because it will look seamless.”
+Matthew: It’s certainly not a pressure to be in control, it’s a function of flying these aircraft; I don t have 320 passengers on board, I have nobody else on board, it’s me in this aircraft in an ejection seat if it goes wrong.
+It is knowing I have the capability to do it, the aircraft has the capability to do it, and when I’m in the groove, on my ‘A game’, it happens, it will be seamless.
+You might go too far into wind, reversing “Okay, ease off the rate of roll here because it will look seamless.”

 Matthew: Several areas.
-Because of course you re using your ears, there is an element of using the ~seat of the pants~ stuff, understanding when you re still pulling or you re pulling harder.
-So visually your eyes are flicking between the cues you need out of the cockpit landmarks, the runway or the display line you re flying to: it might be the air traffic control tower, the lines on the ground that are marked out for those of us flying but there are key moments when you absolutely need to be looking at my air speed and the altitude I m at, or it should actually be the height of course you re above the airfield.
+Because of course you’re using your ears, there is an element of using the ~seat of the pants~ stuff, understanding when you’re still pulling or you’re pulling harder.
+So visually your eyes are flicking between the cues you need out of the cockpit landmarks, the runway or the display line you’re flying to: it might be the air traffic control tower, the lines on the ground that are marked out for those of us flying but there are key moments when you absolutely need to be looking at my air speed and the altitude I’m at, or it should actually be the height of course you’re above the airfield.

-Matthew: It number four for me, mastery.
-You only need to mess up once in this business and you ll never be invited back to do it again, there no ifs or buts and it is pretty black and white.
-So mastery, being able to understand that people want to see the aircraft, they don t really care who in the aircraft.
-There are aeroplanes that people want to know it ÔÇ£Wow, look at the Red Bull Air Racers, aren t they incredibly talented at what they do?ÔÇØ but in vintage jets it the aircraft they want to see.
-So it being able to relax off the pressure of me and understand I can now master what I need to do to deliver.
-That why I took it perhaps too seriously but very seriously this rehearsal, this understanding I ve been able to get in and deliver.
+Matthew: For me, it’s mastery.
+You only need to mess up once in this business and you’ll never be invited back to do it again, there no ifs or buts, and it is pretty black and white.
+Being able to understand that people want to see the aircraft, they don’t really care who’s in the aircraft.
+Instead of “Wow, look at the Red Bull Air Racers, aren’t they incredibly talented at what they do?”
+The focus is on the vintage jets, because it’s the aircraft they want to see.
+So it’s being able to relax, take the pressure off me and understand I can now master what I need to do to deliver.
+That why I took it perhaps too seriously but understand I’ve been able to get in and deliver.
 I need to know “If something went wrong at this point what are my options?
 If I hit a bird at this point, what am I going to do?
 If someone drives across the runway and drops something on it and blocks the runway, where am I going to go, where will I divert to?
-If I have a fuel flow problem, have I got the capacity Well, I don t want to find that out during the display, do I?
-I need to prepare for that on the ground so that if something happens I know what I ll do.ÔÇØ So mastery certainly I feel is relevant.
-Yeah, I ll stick with that.
+If I have a fuel flow problem, have I got the capacity to fix it?
+Well, I don’t want to find that out during the display, do I?
+I need to prepare for that on the ground so that if something happens I know what I’ll do.”
+So mastery is certainly relevant.

-Cameron: Okay, fantastic I d imagine that would help manage the stress and get you to an arousal level that you would probably want to be at for flying.
+Cameron: Okay, fantastic I’d imagine that would help manage the stress and get you to an arousal level that you would probably want to be at for flying.

 Matthew: Thank you!